kflagg/kflagg.github.io/index.md

 ## Python

 While working in business data science, I had to migrate from R to Python.
-I have an ongoing side project
+I have an ongoing side project to create a curriculum for people with statistical training to learn to do data analysis in Python.

 - [Python curriculum](https://kflagg.gitbook.io/pythonds/) **(work in progress)**